Unitel Bolivia: Entertainment

 The channel stopped airing Cine sin cortes at 11pm on March 21, 2011, justifying its replacement by the move of its late edition of Telepaís to 11pm.
 On October 2, 2012, Insensato Coração moved to a 12:30am timeslot without prior warning, causing complaints from viewers.
 Unitel later justified the new timeslot (its old slot was replaced by the Peruvian telenovela Yo no me llamo Natasha) based on viewer surveys.

 In mid-2013, it became the first Bolivian television channel to broadcast, with its own production, an international format from the production company Endemol, Yo Me Llamo Bolivia.

 Since August 2014, the channel broadcasts the TVN's specialized gaming license program, called Calle 7 Bolivia.

 At the end of February 2016, La Fábrica de Estrellas – Star Academy, a singing reality show produced in association with Endemol and hosted by Anabel Angus and Angélica Mérida.

 As of 16 July 2018, Red Unitel premieres Despéiname la vida, the first telenovela fiction produced in Bolivia.
 This teleseries is broadcast in prime time with Grisel Quiroga, Ronico Cuellar and Susy Diab as the main stars.

 In the context of the COVID-19 pandemic in Bolivia, the channel did not stop broadcasting Calle 7.
 The channel was forced to suspend broadcasts of the show on 3 April 2020.

 Unitel started streaming its foreign telenovelas on its website in December 2020, in line with the revamp of its website.

 On 11 July 2022, the transmission of MasterChef Bolivia begins, under the MasterChef kitchen franchise.
 A second season premiered on 17 July 2023.

 Kids

-Unitel launched a daily afternoon children's program, Chispitas, in 1998, presented by Fabiola Landivar, Angelica Mérida and the Chispitas doll, named after the show.
+Unitel launched a daily afternoon children's program, Chispitas, in 1997, presented by Fabiola Landivar, Angelica Mérida and the Chispitas doll, named after the show.
 It emulated the format of ATB's Sipiripi, before gaining an identity of its own, replacing the doll with a group of children doing choreographies and games.
 The format was replaced by Unitoons in the early 2000s, with most of the presenters returning, becoming a huge success.
 It ended in June 2005, being replaced by Chicostation.
+At launch, it was interspersed with cartoons, which at launch were classic theatrical shorts, DIC titles and the Highlander animated series.
+Chispitas aired on weekday afternoons and weekend mornings, the weekend airings were preceded by Jacky Show, presented by Jacky Jiménez.

 Until 2021, the network aired Disney series, the last of which to air were Wander Over Yonder and Avengers Assemble.